 Other drugs are modifications of those used to lower blood sugar in Type 2 diabetes.
 These work because the intestine releases a hormone in response to glucose molecules in food.
 This hormone stimulates the pancreas to release insulin, but it also suppresses the sensation of hunger.
 The loss of hunger usually disappears within minutes so researchers have found a way to prolong the action of this intestinal hormone to achieve continued insulin release and a longer suppression of hunger.

-The problem is, these Type 2 diabetic drugs modified for weight loss were found to cause nausea, vomiting, diarrhea, and constipation in a significant number of people.
+The problem is, that these Type 2 diabetic drugs modified for weight loss were found to cause nausea, vomiting, diarrhea, and constipation in a significant number of people.
 Of course, people with an upset stomach will take less food and lose weight.
-Prolonged suppression of hunger by weight loss drugs may also interfere with the body’s absorption of needed nutrients on a timely fashion, which h can then lead to food cravings.
-Meanwhile, the continued release of insulin can actually lead to cancer cell growth.
+Prolonged suppression of hunger by weight loss drugs may also interfere with the body’s absorption of needed nutrients in a timely fashion, which h can then lead to food cravings.
+Meanwhile, the continued release of insulin can lead to cancer cell growth.

 Finally, in most cases of drug-induced weight loss, the rate at which one loses weight tapers off significantly after about one year.
 When people stop taking the drugs, they start regaining the weight.